 Swinney signals end of SNP collaboration with Greens as he is poised to become FM

+John Swinney signals end of SNP collaboration with Greens as he is poised to become First Minister

 John Swinney has signalled the end of SNP governments being propped up by the Greens as he warned “resistance or opposition” to contentious policies backed by his party’s now-former colleagues could spark a rethink.